Texas mom delivering presents to kids in border camps thrown in Mexican jail

 "Her husband had put them in there a long time ago and forgotten all about them," said her mother Mary Lopez.

-The family says Mexican police and attorneys have been making a range of threats since.
+The family says Mexican police and attorneys had been making a range of threats.

 In a brief phone call with their daughter Tuesday afternoon, they learned she has been charged with possession of ammunition.